Christy is an eco-conscious consumer who likes to repurpose and recycle everyday materials whenever possible.

 Read More From Dengarden

 - Styrofoam is not biodegradable and will not break down in the environment.

 - Styrene, a major component of styrofoam, is believed by the EPA to be a potential carcinogen, meaning that it may cause cancer in humans and animals.

 - Styrofoam is not water-absorbent and will not soak up and retain moisture for your seedlings.

-Since styrofoam is made of such nasty stuff (both for people and the environment) it's a good idea to avoid buying eggs in styrofoam containers.
-Paper egg cartons are much more useful, safe, and healthy, both for this project and many other repurposing and recycling projects.
+Since styrofoam is made of such nasty stuff (both for people and the environment), it's a good idea to avoid buying eggs in styrofoam containers.
+Paper egg cartons are much safer, healthier, and more useful, both for this task and for other repurposing and recycling projects.